savvas-paragkamian/arthropods_assessment_crete/readme.md

 First the script `species_assessment.R` is executed.
 It is the main script that calculates the IUCN AOO and EOO and PACA metrics.
 Then the `spatial_analysis.R` script finds all the overlaps between the species metrics and spatial data.
-These 2 scripts generate all the results.
+Based on the results of hese 2 scripts the script `hotspot_assessment.R` generates the hotspots and threatspots of the endemic arthropods of Crete.
 Subsequently, the `species_assessment_statistict.Rmd` R markdown file generates a report based on these results.
 The `functions.R` is a collection of functions required in all scripts.